 The misconceptions that you hold onto can easily be hiding your fear of vulnerability… and entering therapy takes courage.

-Let’s talk about those misconceptions for a minute.
-These are the stories you tell yourself about why couples therapy just isn’t for you or won’t help or is a waste of time.
+Let’s talk about those misconceptions for a minute; they’re the stories you tell yourself about why couples therapy just isn’t for you or won’t help or is a waste of time.
 However, they also serve as a great way to avoid the fear of vulnerability that is part of the therapy process.
 That takes courage.
-And sometimes, we can all struggle to find that courage.

-So I’d like to debunk some of the most common misconceptions.
-Here goes.
+So I’d like to debunk five common misconceptions.

 Misconception #1: Therapy involves giving up control.